 It’s a web of women each adding their voice, in myriad practical ways.
 By choosing the hours, location and nature of their work.
 By redefining what it is to be a mother, an aunt, a sister.
 By renegotiating the domestic responsibilities in their homes.
 It’s new and it’s challenging and we’ve no template for where we’re headed.

-The Visible Woman Manifesto adds its voice this to the mix.
+The School of Visibility Manifesto adds its voice this to the mix.

 It says that in order to live free in this world, we must be free within ourselves.

 We must know ourselves as strong and sacred beings.
 We must know how to listen to our souls and embody its teachings if we are to leave a positive, lasting impact on this planet.
 We must slow down and stop taking responsibility for all things and all people.
 We must be courageous enough to take responsibility for just one person – ourselves (our thoughts, our feelings, our responses, our circumstances).
 We must know that anything less is an avoidance.
 That our attempts to save others are in truth, attempts to avoid ourselves.